VRConservation/fbabook/_build/html/_sources/chapters/funding.md

 [Forest Business Alliance](https://www.forestbusinessalliance.org/)

+Updated to include 2024q1 grants

 ## Findings
 To better understand the geographic distribution, success rates, and funding gaps/needs, the Forest Business Alliance undertook a preliminary study examining CAL FIRE's Business and Workforce Development Grants from the first quarter of 2022 through the third quarter of 2023 (new data and analysis will be added when available).
 The initial analysis of CAL FIRE's Business and Workforce Development Grants Program found the following:

 - More funding is needed for the Program; funding requests or needs far outstrip the grant funds awarded.
 As of Q3 2023, about \$70 million in requests were funded, but the total requests were nearly \$263 million.
 Sustainable infrastructure to process wood biomass in California and workforce development are critical elements of the <a href="http://gg.gg/1a38lc" target="_blank">Roadmap to a Million Acres</a>.
-- The top 10 grant-receiving counties in order were Tuolumne, Shasta, Yolo, Placer, Tulare, Siskiyou, Humboldt, Plumas, Fresno, and Mariposa Counties.
+- The top 10 grant-receiving counties in order were Tuolumne, Shasta, Plumas, Tulare, Humboldt, Yolo, Placer, Siskiyou, Fresno, and Mariposa Counties.
-- Every county had projects that requested funds, but Merced, Los Angeles, Inyo, Colusa, DelNorte, Orange, Kern, Riverside, Kings, and Monterey counties did not receive funding in the period examined.
+- The counties that have not yet received funds are Colusa, Del Norte, Glenn, Imperial, Inyo, Kern, Kings, Merced, and Santa Barbara.
+Imperial is the sole county not making a funding request (and unlikely to do so given its landscape dominated by desert and agriculture)
-- The largest proportion of grants awarded in November 2023 went to Northern California, with 80% going to the North Coast (19%) and Sierra Cascade (61%) regions.
-The Central Coast (3%) and Southern California (1%) were far behind.
-The total requested mirrors these percentages by region, although they are slightly higher for the Central Coast (4%) and Southern California (3%).
+- The largest proportion of grants awarded as of March 2024 went to the Sierra Cascade (64%) and North Coast (30%)regions.
+The Central Coast (5%) and Southern California (1%) were far behind, although the Central Coast increased by two percentage points and Southern California by 0.5.
-- The counties with the highest grant success rate (% successfully funded) were Sutter, Stanislaus, San Mateo, Santa Clara, Solano, Siskiyou, Sacramento, Nevada, Mariposa, and Alpine counties.
-However, a bivariate analysis simultaneously examining requested and awarded amounts showed that the most successful counties (high amount awarded with low amount requested) were Ventura, Alpine, San Francisco, Sacramento, and Sutter Counties.
+- The counties with the highest grant success rate (proportion successfully funded or awarded/requested) were Stanislaus, Sutter, Solano, Siskiyou, Modoc, Humboldt, Alpine, Sacramento, Mariposa, and Lake counties.
+However, a bivariate analysis simultaneously examining requested and awarded amounts showed that the most successful counties (high amount awarded with the low amount requested) were Ventura, Alpine, San Francisco, Sacramento, and Sutter Counties.
 To increase the analysis's accuracy, the applicants' project locations need to be more precise.
 Precise location data for applicants and grantees would also help analyze counties and regions with the most need, e.g., disadvantaged communities.

 ## Background